 Portland Music Venues: 8 Hot Spots for Live Music

 Best known as The City of Roses, Portland, Oregon, also features a burgeoning live music scene.
-The city presents a blend of urban-residential and old-modern venues that offer a mix of bars, clubs, concert halls, and even old churches where fans can witness performances from local and touring musicians.
+The city presents a blend of urban-residential and old-modern venues that offer bars, clubs, concert halls, and even churches where fans witness performances from local and touring musicians.
 Here is a sampling of some of the best Portland music venues.

 Top 8 Portland Music Venues for Live Shows

 For more than a decade Wonder Ballroom, located inside historic Hibernian Hall, has maintained position as one of Portland’s busiest mid-sized concert venues.